cmpaul/xkcd-rendition/README.md

 rendition
 =========

 Example Alfresco extension demonstrating deploying and accessing a custom rendition engine.

-The sample rendition engine defined in this extension will take any text file (text/plain) and create a rendition using the subsitution rules from the XKCD comic here: http://xkcd.com/1288/.
+The sample rendition engine defined in this extension will take any text file (text/plain) and create a rendition using the subsitution rules from the XKCD comic, [Substitutions](http://xkcd.com/1288/).

 This extension is built using the [Alfresco Maven SDK](https://artifacts.alfresco.com/nexus/content/groups/public/alfresco-lifecycle-aggregator/latest/archetypes/alfresco-amp-archetype/index.html).
 To test this extension, simply run: